auto-focus detects focus and automatically turns off notifications. No more disruptions when you're in the flow.

 Auto-Focus requires a Shortcuts automation to toggle Do Not Disturb mode:

-Auto-Focus is currently in beta, which means:
+Auto-Focus is currently in beta until July 1, 2025, which means:

 We value your feedback and are here to help: